 In all instances the 'chute' must be seen to be deployed by the end of the speed traps were considered necessary by stewards.
-Failure to deploy a 'chute' under competition conditions will be seen/treated as 'faulty' vehicle preparation and renders the driver liable to reprimand, or if failure continues, exclusion suspension.
+Failure to deploy a 'chute' under competition conditions will be seen/treated as 'faulty' vehicle preparation and renders the driver liable to reprimand, or if failure continues, exclusion.
 The onus is on the driver to ensure the 'chute/s' is packed and maintained correctly.
-The, Clerk of the Course, Safety Officer or MSA Steward may at his discretion ask for the parachute to be deployed during any run to satisfy himself that all parachutes are working correctly.
+The, Clerk of the Course may at his/her discretion ask for the parachute to be deployed during any run to satisfy himself that all parachutes are working correctly.